MBB200291/grabatonce/README.md

 # grabatonce
-Chrome extension that allow downloading files in one go.
+A chrome extension allow for downloading files in one go.